Ralnoc/events-logger/README.md

 - `on_trigger_fired_artillery`
 - `on_console_chat`

-The statistics logging is performed every 10 minutes by default.
+The statistics logging is performed every 10 minutes.

 ## Usage

-All logs are saved in `script-output/ext/awflogging.out`.
+All logs are saved in the standard log output.
 You can review these logs for detailed insights into player activities, game events, and overall server health.

 ## License